 Skip advert

 Evo rating

-As with the exterior design, 911 cabins have been a largely evolutionary affair, yet the new 992 cleans up its distinctive elements in a sleek and minimalist new form.
-Amongst a few classic details like the five-ring dial pack (four of which are now digital), the 992’s interior is well appointed, solidly built and luxuriously trimmed, and can of course be enhanced even further with an almost endless list of optional finishes and accessories.
+As with the exterior design, 911 cabins have been a largely evolutionary affair, and the same is true of the 992.2.
+Amongst a few classic details like the five-ring dial pack (now fully digital and configurable), the 992’s interior is well appointed and solidly built, and can of course be enhanced even further with an almost endless list of optional finishes and accessories.

 Advertisement - Article continues below

-The driving position is excellent, and as a 2+2 with a surprisingly large luggage area under the front cover, the 911 continues to offer more practicality than many cars you’d consider rivals.
-It’s a shame, though, that in the move towards a more GT-like feel, the old 911 bugbear of excessive road noise hasn’t been banished – it’s one of very few things that spoil the cabin ambience.
+As a 2+2 with a surprisingly large luggage area under the front cover, the 911 continues to offer more practicality than many cars you’d consider rivals.
+And though it’s more digitised than ever, with a crisp and relatively intuitive central touchscreen handling most functions, there are still physical controls for climate settings, and buttons for the likes of ESC, exhaust and damper settings.
+It’s a shame, though, that in the move towards a more GT-like feel, the old 911 bugbear of excessive road noise hasn’t been banished – it’s one of very few things that detracts from the cabin ambience.

+Skip advert